Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Pain increases markedly instead of slowly decreasing

-• a strong, new smell or purulent discharge appears
+• A strong new odour or purulent discharge appears

-• the area looks noticeably red, hot or very swollen
+• The area looks clearly red, hot, or very swollen

-• fever, chills or a pronounced feeling of being unwell occur
+• Fever, chills, or a strong feeling of being unwell occur

-• the stitch visibly opens or you feel the tissue is breaking down
+• The stitch visibly opens or you feel tissue is separating

-At that point, simple care often no longer helps; targeted support can.
-Pelvic floor physiotherapy can assess whether the issue is tension, scar mobility or coordination.
-If breastfeeding plays a role, dryness can add to irritation.
+In those cases simple care often no longer helps; targeted support is useful.
+Pelvic floor physiotherapy can assess whether the issue is tension, scar mobility, or coordination.
+If breastfeeding is a factor, dryness can add to the irritation.

-ACOG notes that the period after childbirth is a longer process of adjustment and that symptoms should be taken seriously even if they are not immediately dangerous.
+ACOG describes that the period after childbirth is a longer process of adjustment and that symptoms should be taken seriously even if they are not acutely dangerous.
 ACOG: After Pregnancy

 The area is sensitive in the postnatal period.
-That does not mean you must live in a sterile way.
-It does mean you should avoid anything that adds extra irritation.
+That does not mean you need to live in a sterile bubble.
+It does mean avoiding anything that causes extra irritation.

 What is usually sensible in this phase